spitlo/firetrak/README.md

 ## Generated files

-There should be a couple of new files in the Firetrak root folder.
+There should be a couple of new files in the Firetrak `config` folder.
 They are ignored by Git, and should be kept local.
 If you want to share your config with co-workers, you can safely share your `configs/projects` file.

 ## Dashboard